 CPR Training for Children and Infants

-Undergoing CPR training for kids is essential because more than 50% of the children in need of CPR tend to be younger than one year, with more than 6% requiring it at delivery, especially if the weight is 1.5 kg or below.
+These days, teaching CPR and First Aid skills to parents is essential because more than 50% of the infants in need of CPR tend to be younger than one year, with more than 6% requiring it at delivery, especially if the weight is 1.5 kg or below.
 The American Heart Association says CPR should not be delayed and must be performed immediately to restore blood flow.

 The techniques used on infants during CPR training for kids consider the fragile and delicate physiological aspects of an infant.
 The procedure can be summarized as follows: